scrtlabs/SecretNetwork/docs/upgrades/romulus-upgrade-instructions.md

 This document describes the steps required to perform the Romulus Upgrade to go from the `enigma-1` to `secret-1` chain.
 The upgrade is required for all full-node operators (both validators and non-validators).

-The CoS team will post the official modified genesis file, but you'll be able to validate it with a step below.
+The Chain of Secrets (CoS) team will post the official modified genesis file, but you'll be able to validate it with a step below.

 The agreed upon block height for the Romulus Upgrade is *1,794,500*.